kerry-meyer/hello-again/SONiC Management Framework Show Techsupport HLD Github 2020 1207 Edited.md

 [4.1 Show Techsupport Process Flow](#41-show-techsupport-process-flow)

 ## 10.1 Overview
-The Management Framework uses the dbuslibc Linux implementation of the D-Bus RPC mechanism to trigger execution of the "generate_dump" Bash script on the host and to receive a response providing the result.
+The Management Framework container (a Docker container) uses the SONiC D-Bus RPC mechanism [SONiC Docker to Host communication] (https://github.com/mikelazar/SONiC/blob/69bb868dec98fc05b8b046f0925ca2e89604c49a/doc/mgmt/Docker%20to%20Host%20communication.md "SONiC Docker to Host communication") to trigger execution of the "generate_dump" Bash script on the SONiC host and to receive a response providing the result.

 ## 10.2 Management Framework Context
- Execution of the Management Framework "show tech-support" CLI command or the equivalent REST/gNOI invocation causes the corresponding Management Framework "actioner" script to be run.
+ Execution in the SONiC Management Framework docker of the "show tech-support" CLI command or the equivalent REST/gNOI invocation causes the corresponding "actioner" script to be run from the context of the Management Framework docker.
 This script invokes the REST API generated from the "show tech-support" Yang definition.
-The corresponding API handler function initiates an asynchronous D-Bus host request and relays the response, containing the location of a "techsupport bundle" file if execution is successful, back to the Management Framework interface (CLI, REST, or gNOI) from which the request was received.
+The corresponding API handler function, registered as a SONiC D-Bus client, initiates an asynchronous D-Bus host query and relays the response, containing the location of a "techsupport bundle" file if execution is successful, back to the Management Framework interface (CLI, REST, or gNOI) from which the request was received.
+(In the event of an error, it instead returns the error message received from the "show techsupport" servlet running within the context of the server process for the SONiC D-Bus host services object.)

 ## 10.3 Host Context
-On the host, execution of the "show techsupport" command is initiated when the Management Framework D-Bus host agent dispatches a request received from the Management Framework by invoking a script registered for for handling of the "show techsupport" command.
-This script invokes the "generate_dump" Bash script, spawning a process that collects a "bundle" of items providing diagnostic information for processes running on the switch, packs the collected information into a compressed .tar file, and returns the location of the resulting file to the D-Bus agent script on successful completion.
+Within the SONiC host context, execution of the "show techsupport" command is initiated when the SONiC D-Bus host facility dispatches a request received from the Management Framework docker by invoking a script (servlet) registered with the SONiC D-Bus host server for handling of the "show techsupport" command.
+This servlet invokes the "generate_dump" Bash script, spawning a process that collects a "bundle" of items providing diagnostic information for processes running on the switch, packs the collected information into a compressed .tar file, and returns the location of the resulting file to the "show techsupport" D-Bus servlet script on successful completion.
 (In the event of an error, it instead returns an error message describing the error.)
-The resulting RPC response is then sent back via the D-Bus RPC infrastructure to the Management Framework D-Bus agent.
+The servlet, via the SONiC host services D-Bus server, then sends the resulting RPC response back to the "show techsupport" client in the SONiC Management Framework docker via the SONic D-Bus RPC infrastructure.